April 10, 2018

 - Mark McLaws, manager office of the president, Liberty Global

 - Sarah O’Dwyer, supervisor promo planning and strategy, AMC Networks

 - Sowon Sawyer, director scheduling, AMC Networks

 Participants in the nine-week program represent a wide range of job functions, from communications and public affairs to software engineering, product development, M&A, sales, content development, and sustainability initiatives.
 Their employers cover every aspect of the cable industry, including system operators (Comcast, Liberty Latin America, T-Mobile, and Liberty Global), content providers (AMC Networks), equipment providers (ARRIS), and associations (NCTA).

-Through in-person and online learning opportunities, the TCC-IA class will gain knowledge and skills as they apply them to real-world projects.
+Through in-person and online learning opportunities, the IA class will gain knowledge and skills as they apply them to real-world projects.
 They will also hear from cable industry luminaries known as “Innovation Laureates,” who will share their insights and the lessons learned from their ground-breaking careers.
 Past speakers include: Evan Shapiro, founder and owner, eshapTV; Phil McKinney, president and CEO of CableLabs; and Peter Kiley, VP affiliate relations and communications, C-SPAN.